meltyourface/blank/posts/Summoning-Saturn/Saturn-Invocation-Harnessing-Wisdom-Discipline-Introspection/index.md

 ## The Rite of the Saturnian Sage

-Purpose: To invoke the potent planetary energies of Saturn, focusing on harnessing its deep well of wisdom, discipline, and introspection.
+**Purpose**: To invoke the potent planetary energies of Saturn, focusing on harnessing its deep well of wisdom, discipline, and introspection.

 Ingredients and tools:
 1. An altar adorned with a black cloth